urvikalia/morung_library/ProblemStatement.md

 1. As of now all of the functionaliy is implemented in the library system , it has all of the functions As the actors , librarian and as an member the actions are not implemented, I have some idea as to how we can implement that but will want for the phase 2 completion and then come back to it.
 [TODO]
+2. Defined an interface named Librarian with given two functions, but the LibrarySystem needs to implement librarian but that sounds logically incorrect.Technically it should be a librarian having access to librarySystem.
+Still not very clear on this.
+Need to ponder and get clarity

 ## Forward thinking (Possible future enhancements)